Please Rotate Your Device

 Imagine if you could magically increase the size of your market, or the size of your market share.
 Wouldn't that be great?

-So why is there so much room for black magic measuring when it should be a very objective exercise, especially with laser measurers?
+So why is there so much room for black magic in measuring office space when it should be a very objective exercise, especially with laser measurers?
 Three simple reasons...but first, if you want to watch a quick video to see what we mean, well here ya go...

-Measuring a box is easy.
+Measuring office space is easy.
 If we lived in a world in which tenants paid for the actual square footage WITHIN their space you would not be reading this article right now.

 The square footage would match the amount of carpet you purchased.